 The Quick Start Guide is not intended to replace the full operating instructions available in this manual.
-Please read this entire manual for complete instructions on the proper use and maintenance of your model.

 Look for the Quick Start logo at the bottom of Quick Start pages.

 TRAXXAS TQ 2.4GHz RADIO SYSTEM

 Applying the Decals

 The main decals for your model have been applied at the factory.
 Additional decals have been printed on selfadhesive clear mylar and are die-cut for easy removal.
 Use a hobby knife to lift the corner of a decal and lift it from the backing.